ScottMorse/PyMusician/README.md

 After the chord's root, quality, and extensions are parsed in initialization, `self.intervals` is a string of interval flags (such as used in the <a href="#the-interval-class">Interval</a> class) separated by spaces, such as "M3 P5" for a major triad.

 ### **Spelling**
 `self.spelling`, like the <a href="#spelling">Mode</a> property, is a list spelling Note instances that make up the chord, including the root.
 Also, like in a Mode instance, iterating over the Chord object itself is the same as iterating over its spelling property.
+You can also index or get the len() of a Chord instance directly to get a specific note from the spelling or the length of the number of notes represented.
+Keep in mind that the index of the note you are searching for may not always be predicatable in chords with many extensions, though the root and triad will almost always be the first three indices [root,(third),(fifth)].

 ```python
 from pymusician import Note, Chord